aartikash/aartiwebsiteold/_news/announcement_18.md

 inline: true
 ---

-My masters thesis abstract about synthesizing was accepted to SAC SRC'20.
+My masters thesis abstract about synthesizing false data injection attacks for safety-critical systems was accepted to SAC SRC'20.